-- a.
-Prior to a tour of duty, members using an LPR will ensure that an upload of hot list data from the Integrated Justice Portal has been performed for that day. - b.
-Data from field LPRs, whether mobile or portable, will be uploaded to (specify, i.e. the Department's server) via (specify method of transmission, position responsible, and how often, i.e. via flash drive by the LPR Data Custodian). - c.
-When enforcement action, an investigation or prosecution results from an LPR hit, the hit will be preserved via (specify method in which you will document the hit). - d.
-LPRs may be used in special operations or details such as high crime area patrols, STOP DWI initiatives, enforcement details, directed criminal investigations, etc. subject to the authorization of (position). - e.
-When violent crimes occur, this Department may solicit assistance from other agency's with LPR-equipped cars for assistance in identifying a vehicle or to gather license plate data in a particular area.
-Similarly, other departments may request assistance from this Department in the event of the same.
-Any mutual aid requests will be directed through the (specify position, i.e. Duty Sergeant, Desk Officer, Duty CID Detective, etc.).
-Consideration should be given to deploying LPRs strategically such as at a perimeter, choke points, major highways, other avenues of escape, etc.

-VI.
-LPR DATA
+a.
+Prior to a tour of duty, members using an LPR will ensure that an upload of hot list data from the Integrated Justice Portal has been performed for that day. b.
+Data from field LPRs, whether mobile or portable, will be uploaded to (specify, i.e. the Department's server) via (specify method of transmission, position responsible, and how often, i.e. via flash drive by the LPR Data Custodian). c.
+When enforcement action, an investigation or prosecution results from an LPR hit, the hit will be preserved via (specify method in which you will document the hit). d.
+LPRs may be used in special operations or details such as high crime area patrols, STOP DWI initiatives, enforcement details, directed criminal investigations, etc. subject to the authorization of (position). e.
+When violent crimes occur, this Department may solicit assistance from agency's with LPR-equipped cars for assistance in identifying a vehicle gather license plate data in a particular area.
+Similarly, other department request assistance from this Department in the event of the same.
+Any requests will be directed through the (specify position, i.e. Duty Sergea Officer, Duty CID Detective, etc).
+Consideration should to deploying LPRs strategically such as at a perimeter, choke points, many highways, other avenues of escape, etc. VI.
+LPR DATA a.

-- a.
 Members may request of (specify position) that certain license plate numbers (complete or partial) be entered into the Department's Hot List.
-Examples of entries include: - 1.
-Gang members/associates - 2.
-Sex offenders - 3.
-Crime suspects - 4.
-Fugitives - 5.
-Search warrant targets - b.
-Access to LPR data shall be limited to (specify positions/personnel, designees). - c.
-Members making inquiries must make a log entry onto the LPR Query Log. - d.
-If the LPR Query Log contains a hit with an arrest associated with it, the LPR Query Log must be retained as part of the case file. - e.
-LPR Data Query Logs shall be maintained and secured for future audits. - f.
-Access to LPR data must be for a legitimate law enforcement purpose. - g.
-Members or staff conducting a query on behalf of an authorized requestor should make a log entry.
+Examples of entries include: Department's Hot List.
+Examples of entires include.
+Gang members/associates • 1.
+Gang members/associates Gang members/associates Sex offenders Gang members/associates Sex offenders Crime suspects b.
+Gang members/associates Sex offenders Crime suspects Fugitives 1.
+Gang members/associates 2.
+Sex offenders 3.
+Crime suspects 4.
+Fugitives 5.
+Search warrant targets Access to LPR data shall be limited to (specify positions/personnel, c.
+1. Gang members/associates 2.
+Sex offenders 3.
+Crime suspects 4.
+Fugitives 5.
+Search warrant targets Access to LPR data shall be limited to (specify positions/personnel, designees). c.
+1. Gang members/associates 2.
+Sex offenders 3.
+Crime suspects 4.
+Fugitives 5.
+Search warrant targets Access to LPR data shall be limited to (specify positions/personnel, designees).
+Members making inquiries must make a log entry onto the LPR Query Log.
+If the LPR Query Log contains a hit with an arrest associated with it, the LPR c. d.
+1. Gang members/associates 2.
+Sex offenders 3.
+Crime suspects 4.
+Fugitives 5.
+Search warrant targets Access to LPR data shall be limited to (specify positions/personnel, designees).
+Members making inquiries must make a log entry onto the LPR Query Log.
+If the LPR Query Log contains a hit with an arrest associated with it, the LPR Query Log must be retained as part of the case file.